venkateshvaddadi/MNSeg-Net/README.md

 ## Mobile App Workflow

-The MN-SegNet Android application performs **real-time median nerve segmentation** on ultrasound images directly on a smartphone.
+The MN-SegNet Android application performs **median nerve segmentation** on ultrasound images directly on a smartphone.

 ### Application Workflow